 mansion in Lima, and the architectural

 masterpiece of San Francisco monastery.
-Fly
+(B)

 buildings and colonnaded plazas, surrounded

 for 2 nights.
 (B)

 Full-day city tour, including the beautiful

 Santa Catalina convent, which dates from

 the 16th century, and the Juanita Mummy

-Drive into the Andes towards the Colca
+Drive into the Andes towards Colca Canyon

 stops en route).
 The scenery is breathtaking,

 with the terraces of the Colca valley and herds

 of llamas scattered around.
-Stay 2 nights at
+Overnight at

 Aranwa Colca.
 (B, L)